 Revlimid comes in the form of a capsule.

-The FDA-approved label for Revlimid lists common side effects including insomnia, dizziness, fever, fatigue, cough, rash, weakness, cold or flu symptoms, bronchitis, trouble breathing, back pain, muscle cramps, tremors, nausea, diarrhea, constipation, abdominal pain, and swelling in the extremities.
+The FDA-approved label for Revlimid lists common side effects including low blood cell counts, insomnia, dizziness, fever, fatigue, cough, rash, weakness, cold or flu symptoms, bronchitis, trouble breathing, back pain, muscle cramps, tremors, nausea, diarrhea, constipation, abdominal pain, and swelling in the extremities.

-Rare but serious side effects listed for Revlimid include fetal harm in pregnant women, liver failure, severe skin reactions, and increased risk for heart attack, stroke, dangerous blood clots, and other types of cancer.
+Rare but serious side effects listed for Revlimid include fetal harm in pregnant women, low blood count, liver failure, allergic reactions, tumor lysis syndrome, severe skin reactions, heart attack, stroke, dangerous blood clots, and other types of cancer.

 For more details about this treatment, visit: